dsa-2/docs/Handshake-Message.md

 #### possible errors

-in http mode, the error will be output as json data with a 401 Unauthorized error
+in websocket mode, when error happens, the websocket connection won't be established, and the error will be output as json data with a 401 Unauthorized error

 | Code | Message|
 |:-------------:| ------------- |